Download This Sample

 - About 1,000 British planes and 1,800 German planes were shot down during the battle.

-- The leader of the RAF was Sir Hugh Dowding, and the leader of the Luftwaffe was Herman Goering.
+- The leader of the RAF was Sir Hugh Dowding, and the leader of the Luftwaffe was Hermann Goering.

 - From July to October 1940, the Luftwaffe bombed British airfields, radar stations, and aircraft factories.